 Every individual or business facing a legal issue confronts the question of whether or not to hire an attorney.
 Whether in civil or criminal cases, the hiring of an attorney is a choice.
 You can pay to hire an attorney or appear as a pro se litigant.
 Pro se is a latin phrase meaning “for oneself” or “on one’s on behalf.”
-We strongly believe that, if you are appealing a disability determination to the U.S. Court for Veterans Claims, you should be represented by an attorney.
+We strongly believe that, if you are appealing a disability determination to the U.S. Court Of Appeals for Veterans Claims (CAVC), you should be represented by an experienced attorney.
 Here are three reasons why:

 This is Your Last Chance